-The Department of Asian Languages and Civilizations offers BA/MA, MA, Dual MA, and PhD graduate degrees with specializations in Chinese or Japanese.
-Celebrating a history of over 30 years, we offer small class sizes which allow our graduate students the opportunity to work closely with faculty who are noted scholars in their fields.
-Faculty research includes various specialized topics in Chinese and Japanese literature and cultural history, from early times to the present day, in fields such as poetry, literary criticism, manuscript studies, religious and intellectual history, as well as fiction, drama, and film.
+The Department of Asian Languages and Civilizations offers BA/MA, MA, Dual MA and PhD graduate degrees with specializations in Chinese or Japanese.
+Celebrating a history of over 30 years, we offer small class sizes that allow our graduate students the opportunity to work closely with faculty who are noted scholars in their fields.
+Faculty research includes various specialized topics in Chinese and Japanese literature and cultural history, from early times to the present day, in fields such as poetry, literary criticism, manuscript studies, religious and intellectual history, as well as fiction, drama and film.

-The MA program in Chinese is designed to offer students maximum general exposure to the long sweep of Chinese literary and cultural history as well as the opportunity to delve into the study of some particular period, field, topic, or genre.
+The MA program in Chinese is designed to offer students maximum general exposure to the long sweep of Chinese literary and cultural history as well as the opportunity to delve into the study of some particular period, field, topic or genre.
 With six professors covering literature and culture from early China through the medieval era to the early modern period and contemporary China, the program is comprehensive in scope.
-It has traditionally focused on preparing students for PhD study and eventual careers in Sinology.
+The program focuses especially on preparing students for PhD study and careers in sinology.
 Since 1991, more than fifty graduates of the Chinese MA program have gone on to doctoral study here or at other first-rank institutions in the U.S.

 The PhD programs in Chinese and Japanese offer extensive training in the modern and pre-modern literatures of China and Japan for students seeking to pursue research and teaching careers at the collegiate level.